michaelroth1/mitoSoft.Graphs/README.md

 }
 ```

-for more examples see the 'mitoSoft.Graphs.UnitTests' project.
+for more examples see the [mitoSoft.Graphs.UnitTests](../tree/master/mitoSoft.Graphs.UnitTest) project.